angel2d/angel2d/README.markdown

 ### Mac ###
-* You'll need the OS X Development Tools, available either from the Extra Installs disc that came with your computer (prior to Lion) or from the Mac App Store.
+* You'll need the OS X Development Tools, available either from the Extra Installs disc that came with your computer (prior to Lion) or free from the Mac App Store.
 After you install Xcode, go to the Downloads section of the Xcode preferences and install the command line tools.
 * You need to either have [MacPorts](http://www.macports.org/) or [Homebrew](http://mxcl.github.com/homebrew/) installed.
 Hopefully if you're a developer you've already got one of these systems that you like.
 Either